bursteri/jetstream-shadcn/SSR_GUIDE.md

 ### 1. Middleware-Based Control
 The `SelectiveSSR` middleware (`app/Http/Middleware/SelectiveSSR.php`) sets an attribute on the request to enable SSR for specific routes.

-### 2. Configuration
+### 2. Service Provider Override
-The middleware is registered in `bootstrap/app.php` with the alias `ssr`, making it available for use in routes.
+The `InertiaSSRServiceProvider` (`app/Providers/InertiaSSRServiceProvider.php`) overrides Inertia's default SSR gateway to check the request attribute before enabling SSR.

-### 3. Template Logic
+### 3. Configuration
-The `resources/views/app.blade.php` template checks for the SSR flag and renders accordingly:
+- The middleware is registered in `bootstrap/app.php` with the alias `ssr`
-- With SSR: Uses `@inertia` directive (server-rendered)
+- The service provider is registered in `bootstrap/providers.php`
-- Without SSR: Uses client-side mounting
+- SSR settings are configured in `config/inertia.php`

 ## Usage